This post may contain affiliate links. Please read our disclosure policy for more information.

 – adding fish oil to your diet

 – eating dark chocolate (OH.
 EM.
 GEE.
-I love dark chocolate!)
+I love dark chocolate and THIS ONE is my all-time favorite!)

 On top of reducing healthcare costs, and in some cases insurance premiums, preparing healthy meals at home is wallet-friendly compared to dining out.